KenjiE20/yarrste/README.md

   If the array is a flat array, then the system looks for {FOREACH} and replaces it with the value in the array.

-  If the array is a nested one, then the system looks for {FOREACH VAL}.
+  If the array is a nested one, then each array is treated as one instance of the FOREACH loop.
+The system looks for {FOREACH VAL} and replaces VAL with the content of the nested array.
-  It then looks for VAL in one side of the nested array, to replace with content from the other.

 CACHING;